 I just hate that matchup.

-The Leblanc Hook shell
+The cards behind Leblanc Hook

 ![Riftbound Gear: Baited Hook.
 [1][C], [E]: Kill a friendly unit.
 Look at the top 5 cards of your Main Deck.
 You may banish a unit from among them that has Might up to 1 more than the killed unit and play it, ignoring its cost.
 Then recycle the rest.](https://cmsassets.rgpub.io/sanity/images/dsfx7636/game_data_live/7b4e6a1e32878a7d5fe4e40869c83e47ea08de7c-744x1039.png?w=2048&q=70&auto=format&fit=max)